weygoldt/labstarter/README.md

 3. **Ask in the lab** – if you're stuck, don’t hesitate to ask for help!

 We hope this guide makes your start smooth and enjoyable.
 Welcome aboard! 🎉

+---

+This guide is intended to kickstart your work.
+If you have **any** questions or suggestions to make it better, **please let us know**!
+You can also report any issue in the Issues-tab here on GitHub.